 If you’re stuck in a rut in your online business or your blog, or indeed with your own personal goals in life, I recommend reading this book.

 Books For Solopreneurs: Planning And Management

-The One Thing will share with you some interesting theories, insights and real-life facts about ‘multi-tasking’, and how tackling more than one thing at a time in your business, or live, can actually kill productivity instead of improving it.
+The One Thing will share with you some very truthful and interesting theories, insights and real-life facts about ‘multi-tasking’, and how tackling more than one thing at a time in your business, or in your life, can actually kill productivity instead of improving it.

-It has helped me to cut through the clutter and eliminate distractions.
-As a result of applying this strategy in my business and life, I’ve been able to achieve greater things this year (2016 at time of writing).
+The One Thing has helped me to cut through the clutter and eliminate distractions by removing the idea that multi-tasking is the best strategy in my life and in my business.
+As a result of applying the One Thing strategy in my business and in my life, I’ve been able to achieve greater things this year (2017 at time of writing).
 I highly recommend this book.

 So what do you think?